Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 ### IV - Other - Drastic changes in the web and how we interact with people

 We're already encountering stupid situations.
 I can read a recap produced by my browser using GPT of an article written by GPT.
 This is funny, and absurd.
-And I believe it will become a lot more absurd !
+And I believe it will become a lot more absurd!

 As mentioned earlier, changes of Search may improve some of this.
 For emails, however, I think this was just the next step in the already heavy automated/spammy world.
-I guess we will all have to differentiate more between [trusted sources](https://twitter.com/GergelyOrosz/status/1729141146956574797) and unknown ones ?
+I guess we will all have to differentiate more between [trusted sources](https://twitter.com/GergelyOrosz/status/1729141146956574797) and unknown ones?

 **Mini Prediction #5**: Something will emerge to reverse the system of emails currently existing.
 Instead of being contacted by anyone knowing your email, you'll explicitly allow some emails to contact you (with limitations like "only 3 times per week" or "only Monday").
 It could also just be a democratization of the public/secret key system where you would entrust some people, systems or apps with a key to contact you.